AmazingApps/Amazing-Windows-Apps/README.md

 Note: these following appps will NOT be listed although may deserve a try:

 1. fixed or cracked versions, e.g. ads-peeling versions, which can feel cool.
-2. strict regoinal purpose, e.g. NPR One Desktop, Pinyin Input, etc.
+2. strict regional purpose, e.g. NPR One Desktop, Pinyin Input, etc.
 3. compitable only with 32-bit OS, XP or older.

 Many apps can be sorted in multiple categlory so here main design purpose is considered.